Kelso, Washington: History

+The Allen Street Bridge disaster occurred on January 3, 1923 in Kelso.
+As of 2024, the event is recognized as the deadliest bridge disaster in the state.
+The wooden drawbridge collapsed under a combination of high, rushing waters of the Cowlitz River, a log jam, and the poor condition of the overpass.
+The disaster happened during the end of work day, and 17 people were formally listed as having died due to the event.

-Pieces of the mysterious 1947 Maury Island incident took place in Kelso.
-A military aircraft carrying suspicious slag-like material, supposedly from a UFO, crashed in southeast Kelso.
+In 1947, two military officers who were investigating the Maury Island incident (a UFO hoax) died when their plane crashed in southeast Kelso.

 On May 18, 1980, being only 24 mi away, Kelso residents experienced the shock wave caused by the eruption of Mount St. Helens.
 Called the largest volcanic eruption in historic times in the contiguous United States, Kelso received large amounts of volcanic ash through the air and from the massive mudflow caused by the eruption transported by the Toutle and Cowlitz Rivers.
 Many areas of the city, including the Three Rivers Golf Course are built on volcanic ash dredged from the Cowlitz River by inmates in state custody and volunteers.

 In March 1998, the Aldercrest-Banyon landslide began shifting the foundations of 64 homes and local infrastructure in the east Kelso neighborhood of Aldercrest.
 Eventually, 129 houses were destroyed by this slow-moving landslide.
 Investigation showed that these houses had been built on top of an ancient active landslide area, and three straight years of higher-than-average rains set the earth into motion.

 In October 1998, President Bill Clinton declared this slide a federal disaster.
 It was the second worst landslide disaster (in cost) in the United States, following the 1956 Portuguese Bend Landslide on Palos Verdes Hills in Southern California.
 This disaster at Aldercrest led to stricter city zoning ordinances and oversight over geological surveys.